SOCATA TBM: Design

-The SOCATA TBM is a single-engined turboprop-powered low-wing monoplane, capable of seating a maximum of six people.
+The SOCATA TBM is a single-engined turboprop-powered low-wing monoplane, seating a maximum of six people.
 It is composed mainly of aluminium and steel construction, but with the tail surfaces built of Nomex honeycomb.
 The wing features a very effective Fowler flap, comprising 80 per cent of the trailing edge's span, for the purpose of lowering the aircraft's stall speed.
 The TBM 700 is outfitted with a retractable tricycle landing gear arrangement, newer models feature stronger main landing gear wheels and tougher tyres.
 The TBM 900 model features automatic torque limiting for “set and forget” power management, which is particularly useful during takeoff; according to Aviation Week, while this function does reduce the high workload associated with managing the PT6A engine, it is not as capable as a full FADEC arrangement.

 The cockpit design of the TBM strives to be user-friendly and as uncomplicated to operate as possible.
 For pilot convenience, an automatic fuel selector automatically switches between fuel tanks periodically to effortlessly maintain fuel balance throughout flight; manual selection of fuel tanks is also possible, which remains overseen by a low fuel warning system.
 The ice protection system is as automated as possible, the windshield being electrically heated, the air inlet being kept warm by engine exhaust and the de-ice boots automatically cycling once activated.
 The electrically actuated flaps are monitored by a sophisticated split-flap protection system to prevent asymmetric deployment.
 An onboard air data computer calculates various values to support the pilot, such as the aircraft's true air speed, wind, and power advisory notices based upon current external temperature and altitude.

 The Pratt & Whitney Canada PT6A-64 engine, providing up to 700 shp (522 kW).
 According to Flying Magazine, the PT6A-64 engine is "the secret to the TBM 700's performance.
 At sea level, the engine is capable of generating a maximum 1583 shp, which is intentionally limited to 700 shp on early TBM models; the limit allows the aircraft to maintain 700 shp up to 25,000 ft (7,620 m) on a typical day.
 Engine reliability and expected lifespan are also enhanced by the limitation.
 While the typical engine overhaul life is set as 3,000 flight hours between overhauls, on-condition servicing can also be performed due to various engine parameters being automatically recorded by the engine trend monitoring (ETM) system.
 Data from the ETM can be reviewed by the engine manufacturer to determine the level of wear and therefore the need for inspection or overhaul.
 The ETM, which is connected to the aircraft's air data computer, also provides information to enable easy power management by the pilot.

 The cockpit of a TBM 850.
 Note the presence of the Garmin G1000 glass cockpit.